SnehasishMridha/Food-Catering/README.md

 ## Home-Made Food Delivery and Take-Away
 Home-made food delivery is a web-based application that brings in homemade food to peoples reach.
 Our Homemakers can make post of their home-made food with pictures and number of serves they can provide with at a specific location and time.
 Consumers can make orders from the active posts and available food at their location.
-Homemaker will also have ratings and reviews given by the consumers which will keep them motivated to do better.

 ### Used Technologies: